-U.S. Government-sponsored enterprise securities and commercial paper are stated at cost plus accrued interest, which approximates fair value based on quoted market prices in an active market.
+U.S. Government securities, U.S. Government-sponsored enterprise securities and commercial paper are stated at cost plus accrued interest, which approximates fair value based on quoted market prices in an active market.
 The Partnership compares market prices quoted by dealers to the cost plus accrued interest to ensure a reasonable approximation of fair value.
 These securities are classified in Level 2 of the fair value hierarchy.